Kale Pesto Recipe

 White bowl of Kale Pesto surrounded by fresh kale leaves.

-Pesto is most often made with basil, but other leafy greens and herbs can also make very interesting pestos (also think about Sun-dried Tomato Pesto and Pumpkin Seed Pesto).
-Kale pesto is great because you can make it during the winter months when fresh basil isn’t exactly a readily available commodity.
+Pesto is most often made with basil, but other leafy greens and herbs can also make very interesting pestos.
+Kale pesto is great because you can make it during the winter months when fresh basil isn’t exactly a readily available commodity, but this hardy green is.

-Toss this with hot pasta and a little of the cooking water from the pasta (to thin it into a sauce), or stir it into rice or risotto.
-You can keep it covered in the fridge for several days.
+Toss the kale Parmesan pesto with hot pasta and a little of the cooking water from the pasta (to thin it into a sauce) plus a glug or two of olive oil.
+Or, stir it into rice or risotto.
+Add it to an omelet with some cheese.
+There are so many uses for pesto.

 A clever (and easy!) kale pesto recipe that you can make when there’s no basil in sight!